...

 • High security: All cash deposits up to CHF 100,000 are payable as of Swiss deposit insurance secured.
 Those who choose BLKB when opening an account even benefit from an unlimited state guarantee from the Canton of Basel-Landschaft.

 • True Wealth Performance: Depending on your strategy, your return or performance will vary.
 For example, if you choose a global strategy and invest in MSCI World ETF's, these have generated about 9% return per year over the last 30 years.
 TW will build you a balanced strategy and suggest commodities and e.g. real estate as an admixture.
-From this you can still add the True Wealth subtract fees of about 0.7% and you can roughly estimate your return.
+From this you can still add the Deduct True Wealth costs of approx. 0.7% and you can roughly estimate your return.
 Of course, it is impossible to predict whether the markets will perform as well in the future as they have in the past.

 • Uncomplicated: When you open an account, your risk tolerance is determined.
 Afterwards, you will receive an investment recommendation based on your answers, which you can implement directly.
 The process is kept very uncomplicated, yet important criteria are asked.
 You do not have to select individual stocks, commodities, etc., but the investment strategy designed by professionals is adapted to you.

-• ETFs: More and more Swiss people want to invest in ETFs.
-These are cheap and get more and more popularity.
-Unfortunately, ETFs are not yet so widespread or cheaply available in Switzerland.
-At the big banks the fees are very high and ETF savings plans are not yet directly available at any provider.
-True Wealth makes it easy for Swiss people to invest in ETFs.
+• ETFsMore and more Swiss people want to invest in ETFs.
+They are uncomplicated and are becoming more and more popular.
+Unfortunately, ETFs are not yet very widespread or cheaply available in Switzerland.
+The costs at the major banks are very high and ETF savings plans are not yet directly available from any provider.
+True Wealth therefore makes it easy for Swiss people to invest in ETFs

 • Taxes: The tax report is automatically sent to your TW mailbox in the spring.
 So you don't have to search for all the individual investments, but just submit the report.